Simile: In literature

+Authors sometimes use similes to establish a comparison explicitly, using metaphors thereafter once the comparison has been established (the same process can happen in everyday conversations, either with the metaphor or the simile coming first).

 In comedy

 Similes are used extensively in British comedy, notably in the slapstick era of the 1960s and 1970s.
 In comedy, the simile is often used in negative style: "he was as daft as a brush."
-They are also used in comedic context where a sensitive subject is broached, and the comedian will test the audience with response to subtle implicit simile before going deeper.
+They are also used in a comedic context where a sensitive subject is broached, and the comedian will test the audience with a response to a subtle implicit simile before going deeper.
 The sitcom Blackadder featured the use of extended similes, normally said by the title character.
 For example: